Correlations Between Food and Moods

 - Make a daily chart to record what your child eats and when he eats it.
 Fill in one of these forms every day for a week.

 - Record when behavior problems, bad moods, or irritability occur.

 - After a week, examine the charts and look for connections.
 Then decide what improvements you can make in your child’s diet to improve his moods.

 - Continue keeping food-mood records to help you decide whether dietary changes have improved the behaviors.

-Mood foods vary from person to person.
-Try to figure out your personal food-mood connection-which foods perk you up and which ones let you down.
-Being able to determine how foods affect your moods will help you make wise food choices.
+How food affects your mood will vary from person to person.
+Try to figure out your personal mood foods connection-which foods perk you up and which ones let you down.
+Being able to determine how food affects your mood will help you make wise food choices.